Colgate-Palmolive Company (CL) Shares Up Despite Recent Market Volatility

-Colgate-Palmolive Company (NYSE: CL) has experienced a rise in its stock price by 0.15 compared to its previous closing price of 75.59.
-However, the company has seen a gain of 0.75% in its stock price over the last five trading days.
+The stock price of Colgate-Palmolive Company (NYSE: CL) has surged by 1.41 when compared to previous closing price of 76.80, but the company has seen a 2.88% gain in its stock price over the last five trading sessions.
+MarketWatch.com reported on 02/10/23 that Fabuloso recall: Colgate-Palmolive pulls almost 5 million bottles over bacteria risk

 Is It Worth Investing in Colgate-Palmolive Company (NYSE: CL) Right Now?

-The price-to-earnings ratio for Colgate-Palmolive Company (NYSE: CL) is 35.64x, which is above its average ratio.
-Moreover, the 36-month beta value for CL is 0.48.
-Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 13 as “hold,” and 0 as “sell.”
+Colgate-Palmolive Company (NYSE: CL) has a higher price-to-earnings ratio of 36.67x compared to its average ratio,, and the 36-month beta value for CL is at 0.48.
+Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 14 as “hold,” and 0 as “sell.”

 Sponsored

-The average price recommended by analysts for Colgate-Palmolive Company (CL) is $81.06, which is $3.93 above the current market price.
-The public float for CL is 829.55M and currently, short sellers hold a 1.29% of that float.
-On April 18, 2023, CL’s average trading volume was 4.47M shares.
+The average price suggested by analysts for CL is $81.33, which is $2.06 above the current market price.
+The public float for CL is 829.55M, and currently, shorts hold a 1.29% of that float.
+The average trading volume for CL on April 25, 2023 was 4.48M shares.

 CL’s Market Performance